Water project in Busa

 The small rural town of Busa is also located in the Oromia region, around 95 kilometers by road to the southwest of Addis Ababa.
 The population of Busa is currently around 30,000 and will continue to grow in the coming years.
 According to official figures, only just over half of the inhabitants have access to an old water supply system.
 However, the existing supply system is extremely unreliable, has damaged pipes, low water storage capacity and the already inadequate supply infrastructure is defective and in some cases not operational.
 As a result, many people have to rely on unprotected water points in the wider area around the city every day to supply their own families.
 In addition to the health consequences of consuming the often contaminated water, the inhabitants of Busa have to invest a lot of time and effort in fetching drinking water for their families every day.
 This task is mainly carried out by women and girls.
 The loss of time is therefore often at the expense of the personal development of the small town’s female population.
 Our aim is to create a sustainable solution to the above-mentioned problems through the municipal water supply.

-The project was launched in February 2023 and two deep wells were constructed at depths of 200 meters and 186 meters respectively.
-Detailed measurements of the water pressure for the sustainable long-term supply of the available drinking water have shown that the water tanks can be filled with up to 30 liters per second.
+The project started in February 2023.
+Two deep wells, with depths of 200 meters and 186 meters respectively, were constructed.
+Detailed measurements of water pressure for the sustainable long-term use of the available drinking water showed that the water tanks can be filled at a rate of up to 30 liters per second.

-By mid-October 2024, the local construction company had largely completed the planned five public water wells, the two shower houses and the generator and guard houses at the two deep wells.
+By mid-October 2024, the local construction company had largely completed the planned five public water wells, the two shower facilities, and the generator and guard houses at the two deep wells.

-The excavation work for the approximately 20 km of pipelines being laid in Busa is in full swing and the local population is actively involved.
-The original plan was for the people themselves to stir the excavation work.
-However, as the ground is so hard that it is impossible to do this by hand, the people of Busa have pooled money to hire a construction company to do the work.
-The laying work is in full swing in June 2025.
+The excavation work for approximately 20 km of pipelines to be laid in Busa was completed, with active participation from the local community.
+Originally, it was planned that the people would perform the digging themselves.
+However, since the soil is so hard that this was impossible by hand, the residents of Busa pooled funds to hire a construction company for the work.
+The pipeline installation was completed in 2025.

-The two water reservoirs, each with a capacity of 160 m3 , are also currently being built.
-In order to generate the necessary water pressure for the distribution systems, both reservoirs are being raised.
+Currently, the two water reservoirs, each with a capacity of 160 m³, are being constructed.
+To generate the necessary water pressure for the distribution systems, both reservoirs are being built at an elevated height.

 The following UN Sustainable Development Goals (SDGs) are being promoted with the help of this project: